gerard-sog/arma3-macvsog-columbia-scripts/README.md

 <summary>10.
 Radio battery/power management</summary>

 Now the RTO will need to carry batteries for his radio.
-Currently we manage the two below ACRE radios:
+Currently managed ACRE radio:
 - PRC77
-- PRC343

 You will have two new action under 'ace equipment' interaction:
 - "Show battery level": If you have one of the above radio types in your inventory.